Find the best market in which to sell online,

 Get insights to find the best market in which to sell online

-* The arrows and dash indicate the country’s projected performance in the 2021 rankings
+* The arrows and dash indicate the country’s ranking compared to 2018

 This ranking may be freely shared if a link back to this page is provided and it is made clear to users that the data comes from the T-Index study.
 Please copy and paste the following statement: